MasterScrat/masterscrat.github.io/index.md

 ![Florian Laurent](img/florian-laurent.jpg){:class="col one right"}

+Hey there!
+I'm Florian, a Machine Learning engineer and entrepreneur.
+I work on Generative AI and Reinforcement Learning.
+I'm based in
+French-speaking Switzerland.

 **Florian Laurent is a Machine Learning engineer and entrepreneur.
 He works on Generative AI and Reinforcement Learning.
 He is based in Switzerland.**

 **General Intuition (2025 - current)** Founding member of the [General Intuition](http://generalintuition.ai/) research lab dedicated to video games and beyond.